 You should not take an anti-malaria medication called proguanil (Malarone) for at least 10 days after you have received your last dose of typhoid vaccine.
 Proguanil may make typhoid vaccine less effective.

-There may be other drugs that can affect this vaccine.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+There may be other drugs that can interact with typhoid vaccine.
+Tell your doctor about all medications you use.
+This includes prescription, over the counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.